gpotawad/PromotionEngine/README.md

 |  Total = 100  |  Total = 370  | Total = 280  |
 # Solution
-Console application using Java 11 and TDD approach followed using Junit4
+Console application using Java 11 and TDD approach followed using Junit4 The solution is not hardcoded with fixed SKU and promotion but they are stubbed with some values for this particular solution to execute.
+EngineUtility has a setup method that is overridden in EngineUtilityImpl this setup method can be reused in MainApplication to change SKUs and promotions etc.
 ### Modules
 Application is segregated into 4 modules
 * Cart